deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### chg_extrap

 - **Type**: String
-- **Description**: Methods to do extrapolation of density when ABACUS is doing geometry relaxations.
+- **Description**: Methods to do extrapolation of density when ABACUS is doing geometry relaxations or molecular dynamics.
   - **atomic**: atomic extrapolation.
   - **first-order**: first-order extrapolation.
   - **second-order**: second-order extrapolation.